-(Axtell et al. 2010, Post et al. 2009, Swearingen 2010, Weakley 2013)

-one of those somewhat mysterious plants that seems to have been cultivated (at least in a minor way) in North America for hundreds of years but only recently has become aggressive.
-Recently, it has been popping up everywhere...."
+Studies suggest that Ficaria may have transitioned out of the lag phase of population growth and into the rapid expansion phase (Post et al. 2009).
+About it, Weakley (2013) says, "This seems to be a plant that is seriously 'on the move'.
+It is one of those somewhat mysterious plants that seems to have been cultivated (at least in a minor way) in North America for hundreds of years but only recently has become aggressive.
+Recently, it has been popping up everywhere..."